 - Never been to my country before?
 Learn basic facts about Croatia!

-- Our currency is Kuna.
+- Our official currency is Kuna until 2023.
 Some places will accept Euros, but no guarantees.
 ATMs, banking fees, and more info in our currency tips!

 - Need to know how much money you will spend?
 See my travel expenses article and easily determine your costs with my handy calculator!

 - If traveling via airplane you should expect large crowds and potential lack of taxis.
 You can book very cheap airport taxi transfers here and have your car waiting for you as soon as you arrive.
 Don’t get scammed by taxi drivers: ride from Split airport to town center shouldn’t cost more than €25.

 - Free wifi may be available on Ultra venues, and nearly all bars and restaurants in Croatia have free wifi for customers (passwords are usually on receipts).
 More about internet in Croatia!

 - Spend some time sightseeing!
 Take a hike to Split’s Marjan Hill and go explore the Diocletian’s Palace.
 You don’t want to leave Split without visiting at least some of its iconic attractions.

-- There are plenty of beaches near Split so feel free to go for a swim, but don’t forget sun protection.
+- There are plenty of beaches near Split so feel free to go for a swim, but never forget sun protection.

 - If you have more free time consider taking an excursion: here’s our list of 13 day trip ideas from Split worth taking!

 Split expects another record-breaking season this year, so I hope some of my Ultra Split travel tips and other articles will help you avoid the chaos and confusion during Ultra week!